Frequently Asked PPI Questions

 A significant percentage of people, perhaps even the majority, did not even know they have had been sold PPI.

 What is the PPI deadline?

 The highly controversial PPI deadline was set by the Financial Conduct Authority (FCA), which sought to put a stop on claims being made after 29th August 2019.

 It is argued that this deadline is unfair, and that the only beneficiaries are the banks that have profited from the fraud.

 Thankfully, there is a new route to justice via the courts which is yielding great success.

 My PPI claim has been rejected, what can I do?

-Taking your claim to the Financial Ombudsman Service is the avenue that the FCA would prefer you to take, providing your claim has been rejected within the last six months.
+Taking your claim to the Financial Ombudsman Service (FOS) is the avenue that the FCA and banks would prefer you to take, providing your claim has been rejected within the last six months.

-However, there has been much discussion as to whether your claim will be fairly dealt with by the Ombudsman following a damning documentary by Channel 4 Dispatches, coupled with a significant and worrying drop in the percentage of successful cases with the Ombudsman, which has occurred with what we would consider to be a justifiable reason.
+However, there has been much discussion as to whether your claim would be fairly dealt with by the Ombudsman following a damning documentary by Channel 4 Dispatches.

-We are now reviewing cases that have been rejected by the Ombudsman with a view to looking to initiate civil court or High Court proceedings instead via our trusted top tier solicitor partner.
+We can now review cases that have been rejected by the FOS with a view to looking to initiate civil court or High Court proceedings instead via our trusted top tier solicitor partner.